 To do this:

-- Make a list of up to 7 keywords that you want to rank for.
-For example, if you own a carpet cleaning business in Dallas, your keyword list could comprise of ‘carpet cleaning, floor care, upholstery, Dallas, Texas’ and other such keywords.
+- Make a list of up to seven keywords that you want to rank for.
+For example, if you own a carpet cleaning business in Dallas, your keyword list could comprise of carpet cleaning, floor care, upholstery, Dallas, Texas, and other such keywords.
 Make sure that you have a neat, easy-to-read title and description.

 - Your title tag content should be under 60 characters long, and your meta description content can be around 135 characters long.
 This helps bots, as well as humans, gather what your business is about in a short amount of time

-And this is because Aqualux has the word ‘Dallas’ in their title tag (yes, we checked):
+This is because Aqualux has the word “Dallas” in their title tag (yes, we checked):